2i2c-org/docs/contribute/overview.md

 - **Getting starged** (`get-started/`).
 Meant for a newcomer who needs orientation.
 Could be any other user persona.
 They want to learn about the service and triage themselves into a persona.
 - **Contributing guide** (`contribute/`).
 Could be any persona or a 2i2c team member.
 They need information for how to contribute to the documentation.

+## Writing documentation

+When adding new documentation, follow our {ref}`contribute/mvp` guidelines to ensure pages are actionable and value-focused.